 You should initially raise any concerns you have with the case handler responsible for your case.
 Under this option your complaint and expression of dissatisfaction will be considered as having been withdrawn and having been resolved informally with the case handler on the basis of a general conveyancing query.
 You will have no right of referral to the Legal Ombudsman if you decide on this option

 In addition, there are time limits relating to the date you first became aware or should have become aware of the problem.
 The relevant time limits are set out in the version of the Legal Ombudsman´s Scheme Rules in force from time to time (which can be accessed at : http://www.legalombudsman.org.uk/aboutus/scheme_rules.html or by contacting the Legal Ombudsman and may only be extended by the Legal Ombudsman in exceptional circumstances.
 In particular, you should be aware that there are time limits from the act/omission.
 Ordinarily, the act of omission or when you should reasonably have known there was a cause for complaint must have been after 5th October 2010.
-You must also refer the complaint to the Legal Ombudsman no later than 6 years from the act/omission or three years from when you should reasonably have known there was cause for complaint.
+You must also refer the complaint to the Legal Ombudsman no later than one year from the act/omission or one year from when you should reasonably have known there was cause for complaint.

 There are also other conditions applied to the Legal Ombudsman´s service.
 Ordinarily, you cannot use the Legal Ombudsman unless you have first attempted to resolve your complaint using our own complaints handling proceedure, but you will be able to contact the Legal Ombudsman if: